 - A well-maintained website and active social media profiles convey professionalism and trustworthiness to potential customers.

-- Customers can find essential information about your tire shop, such as location, contact details, hours of operation, and available services, with just a few clicks.
+- With just a few clicks, customers can find essential information about your tire shop, such as location, contact details, hours of operation, and available services.

 - Your competitors are likely online, so being absent can put you at a disadvantage.